socialatm/twitter_bootstrap/readme.md

 * Need to get widgets working correctly
 * Avatar editing is not rendering correctly - this needs fixing
 * Groups need attention - particularily owner block and homepage needs bootstrapped
-* Need to get num message to display in the topbar next to 'messages'
-* Need to add the search box in an appropriate location (topbar or header?)